How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Sources and Detectability of Errors

 \paragraph{Orientation Conflicts}

-If the assumptions of the PC algorithm, PC-stable, or PCMCI+ are perfectly satisfied, their output is a graph representing a Markov equivalence class, i.e. a CPDAG (PAGs for versions of FCI).
-As mentioned in the introduction, this is not always true in practice, as these algorithms may want to orient an edge in opposite directions due to conflicting CI test results, see Fig.~\ref{fig:orientation_conflicts} and Example \ref{ex:orientation_conflicts} below.
-This problem can be approached in two alternative ways; either by marking conflicts explicitly in the graph, or by forcing the algorithm to make a decision through a \emph{conflict-resolution strategy}, for instance by ranking tested conditional independencies by some heuristic such as the $p$-value \citep{ramsey2016improving}, or by allowing the algorithm to overwrite previous orientations.
-Clearly, these strategies have their own downsides, as overwriting makes the outcome depend on the variable order, while the relationship of $p$-values and test reliability can only serve as a heuristic due to the uniform distribution of the $p$-value under the null hypothesis \citep{ramsey2024choosing}.
-On the other hand, marking conflicts only where they appear may also be problematic.
-Example \ref{ex:orientation_conflicts} shows that in the presence of conflicts, even seemingly orientable edges may no longer be trustworthy.
-At the same time, the appearance of conflicts is valuable information as they are an indicator of assumption violations or finite sample issues, and when employing a conflict-resolution strategy, this information is no longer directly visible in the output graph.
-The coherency scores that we will introduce in Section \ref{sec:score} offer a middle ground and will be able to capture this information also after applying resolution strategies, so that it can be presented to the user.
+An orientation conflict occurs if a method $\mathcal{M}$ tries to assign different orientations to the same edge at different stages of the algorithm.
+Conflicts can be approached in two alternative ways; either by marking conflicts explicitly in the graph, or by forcing the algorithm to make a decision through a \emph{conflict-resolution strategy}, for instance by ranking tested conditional independencies by some heuristic such as the $p$-value \citep{ramsey2016improving}, or by allowing the algorithm to overwrite previous orientations.
+Clearly, these strategies have their own downsides.
+Overwriting makes the outcome depend on the variable order, while using $p$-values as a proxy for test reliability is at best a heuristic, as $p$-values are uniformly distributed under the null hypothesis \citep{ramsey2024choosing}.
+In the presence of conflicts, even seemingly orientable edges may no longer be trustworthy.
+The appearance of conflicts is valuable information, as conflicts indicate assumption violations or small sample errors, and when employing a conflict-resolution strategy, this information is no longer directly visible in the output graph.
+The coherency scores that we will introduce in Section \ref{sec:score} offer a middle ground and will be able to capture this information even after applying resolution strategies.
+At the same time, they can be used to evaluate different conflict-resolution strategies.

+We illustrate how orientation conflicts not only reflect local, but also global unreliability of the orientations in the output graph in Example \ref{ex:orientation_conflicts} in the Appendix.